ohajek/EJAVA/README.md

 Simply launch the database and this java program.
 After connecting to the database, you need to provide user information to authenticate as an admin.
 After which, you are free to manage the database of user identities.

+Internal workings:

+* Import project into Eclipse
+* Download and start up Derby database
+* Use provided SQL for creating and filling the database
+* Start up the program from ConsoleLauncher class

+No other 3rd party API was used.